PoisotLab/ms_metaweb_transfer/README.md

 actual transfer learning framework but rather serves as a way to augment and validate the predicted metaweb.

-![Left, comparison of the probabilities of interactions assigned by the model to all interactions (grey curve), the subset of interactions found in GLOBI (red), and in the @Strong2014ImpNon Newfoundland dataset (blue).
+![Left: comparison of the probabilities of interactions assigned by the model to all interactions (grey curve), the subset of interactions found in GloBI (red), and in the @Strong2014ImpNon Newfoundland dataset (blue).
 The model recovers more interactions with a low probability compared to data mining, which can suggest that collected datasets are biased towards more common or easy to identify interactions.
-Right, distribution of the in-degree and out-degree of the mammals from Canada in the reconstructed metaweb.
+Right: distribution of the in-degree and out-degree of the mammals from Canada in the reconstructed metaweb.
 This figure describes a flat, relatively short food web, in which there are few predators but a large number of preys.](figures/figure-validation.png){#fig:inflation}